 Making Canada’s Favourite a UK Phenomenon

 In 2017 the world’s largest coffee shop, Canadian institution Tim Hortons, briefed Spider to support its UK launch.
 In Canada, Tim Hortons is part of the social fabric with eight in ten coffees sold coming from Tim Hortons.
 In the UK, however, it was known only by expats and Brits who’d visited the Great White North.
 Our mission was to translate the sentiment towards a Canadian institution for a UK audience.
-Leveraging the brand-love of the few to excite the many was a crucial part of our strategy, as was building a highly engaged social community.
+Leveraging the brand-love of the few to excite the many was a crucial part of our strategy, as was building a highly engaged Tim Hortons Social Media community.

 new community members gained in the first two months

 average engagement rate

 One of the world’s biggest coffee chains, Tim Hortons is a Canadian icon.
 Go to Canada and you’ll find Tims on every corner, and the chain is very much part of the social fabric of the nation.
 Almost as much as maple syrup, ice hockey, and politeness.
 Almost.